 Established by the ANA Innovation Department and the Innovation Advisory Board (IAB), these committees work to serve specific programmatic functions.
 Committee members are appointed by the IAB and report to the IAB and the VP of Innovation.
 These committees are directed through an IAB liaison in their work and hold meetings as directed by their operating guidelines.
 Committees are as follows:

 - Business, Intrapreneurship, and Entrepreneurship

 - Education & Communication

 - Planetary & Global Health

 - Policy Determinants of Health Equity

-The collaboration between the ANA Innovation Office and Corporate Supporters promotes the ability of nurses to innovate, improve the healthcare experience, and launch a broader vision of health nationally.
+The collaboration between the ANA Innovation Office and Innovation Supporters promotes the ability of nurses to innovate, improve the healthcare experience, and launch a broader vision of health nationally.

 - 2019-2021 Innovation Award Sponsor